liutkwilliam/first-portfolio/__developer/create-unsw-website-2022.md

     - image_path: Store-Page.png
       title: "Proposing Design for the Store Page"
 ---
-William had the pleasure to volunteer and propose a website redesign for UNSW Student club CREATE UNSW following their rebranding.
-William contributed his UI design skills to bring their new identity to the final design.
+I had the pleasure to volunteer and propose a website redesign for UNSW Student club CREATE UNSW following their rebranding.
+I contributed his UI design skills to bring their new identity to the final design.

-He focused on the design systems and how the new identity could be reflected in their online presence, including the use of graphics and eye-catching headings.
+I focused on the design systems and how the new identity could be reflected in their online presence, including the use of graphics and eye-catching headings.

-He wanted to demonstrate his efforts in giving back to the society he had been part of while studying.
+I wanted to demonstrate his efforts in giving back to the society I had been part of while studying.

 Software used: Figma, Adobe Illustrator